yaroslaff/hoocron-plugin-redis/README.md

 (integer) 1
 ~~~

-hoocron will run job J in less then 1 second (default sleep period)
+hoocron will run job `TICK` in less then 1 second (default sleep period)

 ## Other options
 ~~~